EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last six months and average filings in 2014–2019.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last year and average filings in 2014–2019.<sup>1</sup>

 We are unable to assign many cases from prior to 2020 in Miami-Dade County to a census tract due to missing street address information.
 As a result, the “Filings Relative to Average” tab in Miami-Dade County census tracts only reflects data in Broward and Palm Beach Counties.